 On December 2nd, 2009 ZoomInfo published a blog post discussing the value of Twitter as a sales tool.

-7 years later, sales professionals are still having the same debate about social selling.
+Ten years later, sales professionals are still debating the merits of social selling.
 Is Twitter a waste of time, or is it an indispensable part of the B2B sales stack?
-We say, it all depends on how you use it.
+We say it all depends on how you use it.

 As a B2B sales rep, it’s not likely that you’re going to sell something with a single tweet.
 Nor should you be trying to.
 If you treat a prospect’s Twitter handle the same way you would treat a direct dial, the conversation is going to be very short (read: nonexistent).